AdobeDocs/commerce-webapi/src/pages/rest/b2b/negotiable-quote.md

 A negotiable quote can also be initiated by a seller.
 In this case, the negotiation lifecycle includes the following stages:

 - The seller creates and submits a negotiable quote
-- The buyer reviews and modifies the quote
+- The buyer reviews and modifies the quote, or begins the checkout process
 - The seller reviews and modifies or declines the quote
 - Upon agreement, the buyer begins the checkout process and the system converts the negotiable quote into an order